alexeibex/alexeibex.github.io/ConstitutionalChapters/DueProcess.md

     - Holding that compelling laborers to carry out contracts they otherwise wished to breach violated the 13th Amendment's prohibition on "involuntary servitude"
     - See *[Bailey v.
 Alabama](link)*
 7. The Economic Climate of the Great Depression: Lochner and The New Deal
+  - Upholding a NY law that set the price of milk to be sold to prevent cut throat competition and price depression.
   - See [Nebbia v.
 New York](link)*

 #### The Demise of Lochner After the New Deal